Introduction to the Historic Environment Record

-The records cover a wide variety of sites, from prehistoric times up to the 20th Century.
+The records cover a wide variety of sites, from prehistoric times up to the twentieth century.
 Nationally important sites include Gainsthorpe Deserted Medieval Village and Thornton Abbey.
-Both of these are Scheduled Monuments, open to the public.
+Both of these are scheduled monuments, open to the public.
 Many other heritage assets and sites are of regional or local importance.

 The HER can be used for personal research and by students.
 Please note that visitors to the HER must arrange an appointment, as space is limited.
 Some of our data is also available on the Heritage Gateway website.
 This is suitable for non-planning related searches only.

 The HER provides planning advice, both to the council and to developers and consultants.
 All planning applications are checked against the HER, and recommendations for investigations on development sites are provided, in line with government and local planning policy.
 Advice on the management of historic sites is also provided for Countryside Stewardship and other agri-environment schemes including woodland proposals.